AilenAlt/single_end_fastq_to_bam/README.md

    # config.yaml
     Adapters: path/to/adapters.fa
 3. Edit the Snakefile to customize the workflow to your specific needs, such as reference genome/index paths and other parameters.

+   In the `Snakefile`, you will find a section where a list of SRR identifiers is defined.
+These SRR identifiers represent specific NGS data samples that you       intend to process with this workflow.
+   To use this workflow for your own NGS data analysis, you should replace the existing SRR list with your own list of SRR identifiers.
+The SRR identifiers you     provide should correspond to the NGS data samples you want to process.

 4. Run the workflow using Snakemake:
     ```shell
     snakemake --cores <number_of_cores>